thephpleague/commonmark/UPGRADE.md

 ### `HtmlRenderer::escape()`

-`HtmlRenderer::escape()` will be removed in a future 0.x release.
-Use the static Xml::escape() method instead - it takes the same exact methods and implements the same behavior.
+`HtmlRenderer::escape()` was an instance method making it unusable as a general utility method.
+Its logic has been moved into a new static Xml::escape() method so use that instead - it takes the same exact methods and implements the same behavior.

 ### Final Utility Classes